-Idea-Expression Divide or Idea-Expression Dichotomy
+Idea-Expression Divide or Idea-Expression Dichotomy.

 Idea-Expression Dichotomy is embodied in Section 102(b)

 of the copyright code.
-Idea-Expression Dichotomy denies protection to the ideas which underlie copyrightable
+Idea-Expression Dichotomy denies protection to the ideas which

-receive copyright protection.
+works can actually receive copyright protection.

 Intellectual property laws are generally designed keeping Idea-Expression Dichotomy in mind to protect the fixed expression of an idea rather than the fundamental idea itself.

 Examples of Idea-Expression Dichotomy or Idea-Expression Divide